Coronavirus remains a serious health risk. You should stay cautious to help protect yourself and others.

 Advice for pregnant employees risk assessments in the workplace and occupational health during the coronavirus (COVID-19) pandemic.

 All coronavirus business support information on GOV.UK – Get coronavirus (COVID-19) support for your business or if you’re self-employed, and find out how to keep your business and your employees safe.

 Check if you can claim a grant through the Self-Employment Income Support Scheme – If you’re self-employed or a member of a partnership and have been impacted by coronavirus (COVID-19) find out if you can use this scheme to claim a grant.

 Working safely during coronavirus– Find out how to make your workplace COVID-secure.

 NHS Test and Trace service in the workplace – Guidance on the NHS Test and Trace service for employers, businesses and workers

 Information for farmers, landowners and rural businesses – The latest information for farmers, landowners and rural businesses during the coronavirus (COVID-19) outbreak.

-Advice for people in England with animals – Advice for pet owners and livestock keepers on looking after the welfare of animals during the coronavirus (COVID-19) pandemic.
+Advice for people in England with animals – Advice for pet owners, livestock and animal keepers on looking after the welfare of animals and people during the coronavirus (COVID-19) pandemic.

-What parents and carers need to know about schools and other education settings during the coronavirus outbreak – Information for parents and carers about going back to schools, nurseries and colleges in January 2021.
+What parents and carers need to know about early years providers, schools and colleges during COVID-19 – Information for parents and carers about attending schools, nurseries and colleges.

 Safe working in education, childcare and children’s social care – Preventing and controlling infection, including the use of PPE, in education, childcare and children’s social care settings during the coronavirus outbreak.